dhconnelly/june-lang/README.md

     compiler for a dynamic language.
 Implemented in TypeScript.
 Manages its own heap and implements mark-and-sweep garbage collection rather than delegating to the JS runtime.
 Supports first-class functions with closure and uses this to implement lists and so on.
+This was my first experience implementing garbage collection.
 -   [june-old](https://github.com/dhconnelly/june-old) (incomplete): A bytecode
     VM and compiler for a Scheme variant.
 Implemented in C++.
 Only compiles and evaluates conditionals and assignment.